mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 ### Project visualization
-Now that you have some experience creating a usable data set - what can you do with it?
-From the tools we have experimented with in class, select your favorite and/or most meaningful visualization.
-For this unit, your visualization should be some kind of network graph.
-Use "[Using Data Visualization to Find Insights in Data](http://datajournalismhandbook.org/1.0/en/understanding_data_7.html)" to guide your writing.
+For this unit, your visualization should be include some kind of map.
+You can use a modern or historical map.

 Specs:
 * Due Thursday 12/8 by 2:30pm.